PeanutTheAdmin/URL_logger_plugin/README.md

 # URL_logger_plugin
-Logs URLs to the console of visited sites and their resources.
+A plugin for chrome that logs URLs to the console of visited sites and their resources.